xuankimtran/docs-1/pages/katalon-studio/docs/web-locators-settings-since-v571.md

 * Preserve the relationship between an element and its indicator in an item.
 * Generate reliable locators to reduce test script maintenance costs.

 You can prioritize XPaths by dragging and dropping any XPath on the list.
-Katalon Studio uses the first XPath as default to locate the elements.
-If the first one fails, the rest XPaths of the list are leveraged to locate the element.
+Katalon Studio uses the first XPath as the default to locate the elements.
+If the first one fails, the remaining XPaths of the list are leveraged to locate the element.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/web-locators-settings-since-v571/image2018-8-13-163A433A2.png" alt="web locator" width="100%">